-BlackBerry Redactor covers up sensitive information on screenshots before you share them
+Cover up sensitive information on your screenshots before sharing them by using the BlackBerry Redactor

-Paint and swipe it off the screen, but that might not be possible with all screenshots.
-You could decide to redact the info by using the black virtual marker in Paint, but that often leads to sloppy black lines produced by someone who can't draw a straight line (like yours truly).
+and swipe it off the screen, but that might not be possible with all screenshots.
+You could decide to redact the info by using the black virtual marker in Paint

 If you're not familiar with the Privacy Shade, it is an adjustable dark shade on a phone's screen that prevents nosy bystanders from reading the content on your handset.
 It does allow the user to see the part of the display where he/she is typing or reading.
 The app can be found in the Google Play Store, and even if you don't own a BlackBerry, you can use the Privacy Shade free for 30 days.
 After that month is up, you'll need to subscribe to BlackBerry Hub+ directly via the app or from BlackBerry Hub+ Services.
 Those owning a BlackBerry device get these features for free.